Have you ever heard of ghee? If not, you’ve probably never heard about the benefits of ghee for dogs.

 Ghee is also high in butyric acid.
 This reduces inflammation in the hips and joints as well as the skin.
 Ghee can help with skin irritations like eczema and dermatitis.
 You can feed ghee or apply it topically.

 Of course, if your dog does have any type of skin inflammation you should talk to your holistic vet.
 Skin irritations typically mean there’s something more serious happening under the surface.

-I love to use ghee as a natural paw balm for my dogs by warming it up and gently massaging it into each paw pad!
+You can use ghee as a natural paw balm for your dog by warming it up and gently massaging it into each paw pad!

 3. Immunity Boost

 Ghee is also full of vitamin A. And that’s great for your dog’s immune system.

 Vitamin A helps kill off free radicals in the body that may cause disease.
 It increases the immune system’s ability to function properly.
 It helps fight off any foreign organisms that may breach the system and cause the body harm.

 Ghee can help improve brain health and cognitive functions such as vision.

 Ghee is rich in cholesterol, another vitally important brain-boosting nutrient.
 And before you freak out about that, remember that cholesterol is an important nutrient that’s been wrongly attacked for years.
 Your dog’s body actually needs cholesterol for: